GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 #### Get Authorization URL

-The `get_authorization_url` method returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
-The response URL includes state value, which can be used to obtain tokens required for authentication.
-This state value used to maintain state between the request and the callback.
+The `get_authorization_url` method returns the OpenID Connect Provider (OP) Authentication URL to which the client application must redirect the user to authorize the release of personal data.
+The Response URL includes state value, which can be used to obtain tokens required for authentication.
+This state value is used to maintain state between the request and the callback.

 **Parameters:**
 - oxd_id: oxd ID from client registration
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- acr_values: (Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- acr_values: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
-- prompt: (Optional) Values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent
+- prompt: (Optional) Values that specifies whether the Authorization Server prompts the end user for reauthentication and consent
-- custom_params: (Optional) custom parameters
+- custom_params: (Optional) Custom parameters
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)
+- url: (Optional) oxd-https-extension URL for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**